zejiran/zejiran/README.md

 ### Hello!
 I'm Juan Alegría :guitar:

-Colombian Software Development Engineer eager to create new projects and solutions.
+Software Development Engineer eager to create new projects and solutions.

 I transmute, innovate and shape reality to lead humanity towards a more perfect world full of possibilities.